-Chocolate Coma Cookies call for toasted almonds, bittersweet chocolate and cherries, but I wanted to change things up so I used roasted salted cashews, a chopped orange flavored Lindt bar and dried cranberries instead of cherries.
+Chocolate Coma Cookies call for toasted almonds, bittersweet chocolate and cherries, but I I use roasted salted cashews, a chopped orange flavored Lindt bar and dried cranberries instead of cherries.

-The flavors worked well together, and the orange (which can sometimes be overpowering) was just right since the only bites of orange came from the orange in the chocolate bits.
+The flavors work so well together, and the orange (which can sometimes be overpowering) is just right since the only bites of orange come from the orange in the chocolate bits.
 If you are not a fan of cashews and orange, swap out out the cashews for any other nut and use a chopped bittersweet or dark chocolate bar.

 - 1 large egg